 Evan is sharing his work with legislators and others, and as a participant in TEDx Global Youth Day — a series of events all around the world designed to empower and inspire young people.

-For his lifelong commitment to tree planting and conservation leadership in greater Omaha, John Royster is the recipient of the 2015 Lawrence Enersen Award.
+For determination and innovation in increasing nature access for the visually impaired, Evan Barnard is the recipient of the 2015 Award for Education Innovation.
 This year’s Arbor Day Award ceremony will be held at Lied Lodge & Conference Center, located at Arbor Day Farm in Nebraska City, Nebraska, on Saturday, April 25.

 Do you have an Arbor Day Foundation story that you’d like to share?
 Please tell us all about it in the comments section below.
 We’d love to hear it!